 Another option is to get in touch with Linkedin via Twitter.
 Customer service specialists are available on Twitter to provide support.
 You can direct message Linkedin and ask for assistance.
 In some cases, this may be more effective than trying to get a resolution through the forum.

 Questo è il miglior numero di telefono di LinkedIn, l'attesa in tempo reale in attesa e gli strumenti per saltare attraverso quelle linee telefoniche per arrivare direttamente a un LinkedIn agente.
 Questo numero di telefono è il miglior numero di telefono di LinkedIn perché 223,290 clienti come te hanno utilizzato queste informazioni di contatto negli ultimi 18 mesi e ci hanno fornito feedback.
-Sfortunatamente, nessun LinkedIn agente del servizio clienti risponde al telefono, quindi abbiamo compilato altri modi per risolvere i problemi più comuni per i quali i clienti chiamano 650-687-3600, tra cui Delete Account, Recover Account, Upgrade/Downgrade Account, Refund a Charge, Account Restricted e altri problemi relativi all'assistenza clienti.
+Sfortunatamente, nessun LinkedIn agente del servizio clienti risponde al telefono, quindi abbiamo compilato altri modi per risolvere i problemi più comuni per i quali i clienti chiamano 650-687-3600, tra cui Delete Account, Recover Account, Account Restricted, Refund a Charge, Upgrade/Downgrade Account e altri problemi relativi all'assistenza clienti.
 Il call center LinkedIn in cui si chiama riceve risposta dal loro IVR o dal sistema di menu del telefono robotico che ovviamente è aperto 24/7.
 In totale, LinkedIn ha 2 numeri di telefono.
 Non è sempre chiaro quale sia il modo migliore per parlare con i rappresentanti di LinkedIn, quindi abbiamo iniziato a compilare queste informazioni basate sui suggerimenti della community dei clienti.
 Continua a condividere le tue esperienze in modo che possiamo continuare a migliorare questa risorsa gratuita.

 In short, the two companies are not related.
 GetHuman builds free tools and shares information amongst customers of companies like LinkedIn.
 For large companies that includes tools such as our GetHuman Phone, which allows you to call a company but skip the part where you wait on the line listening to their call technology music.
-If you look at our Delta Phone Number page, you can see an example of those free calling mechanisms and tips shared by other customers.
-Or take a look at the Costco Phone Number page.
-We've created these shortcuts and apps to try to help customers like you (and ourselves!) navigate the messy phone menus, hold times, and confusion with customer service, especially with larger companies like Delta or Costco.
+If you look at our Medicare Phone Number page, you can see an example of those free calling mechanisms and tips shared by other customers.
+Or take a look at the AAA Phone Number page.
+We've created these shortcuts and apps to try to help customers like you (and ourselves!) navigate the messy phone menus, hold times, and confusion with customer service, especially with larger companies like Medicare or AAA.
 And as long as you keep sharing it with your friends and loved ones, we'll keep doing it.